logo

 Altered Productivity Levels

-With changes in one's mood, disposition and behavior taking place, naturally productivity levels also get altered.
-In most cases, productivity tends to decrease since most symptoms lead to lack of concentration and a highly distracted state of mind.
+Productivity levels also get altered with changes in one's mood, disposition, and behavior.
+In most cases, productivity decreases since most symptoms lead to a lack of concentration and a highly distracted state of mind.
 Enhanced impulsivity may further hamper productivity levels.
-In a few cases, however, restlessness and excess energy may provoke bouts of excessive working, thereby increasing productivity levels.
+In a few cases, however, restlessness and excess energy may provoke excessive workouts, thereby increasing productivity.
 The excess energy may also be an episode of mania.
 Depression typically follows mania and can be witnessed as violent mood swings.

 help Personality Disorder